Tcarlos/Linux-Knowledge-Base/NOTES.md

 **update #2 Jan 14th**

 Succesfully made a working 3node setup at the office.
-Next is the VPS thinpool and on top of that our eagerly anticipated KVM
+Next is the VPS thinpool and on top of that our eagerly anticipated KVM.

+The office desktop hosting Virtual box has confirmed vmx flag in /proc/cpuinfo

 **update Jan 14th**